-How to enforce the same encoding in all Outlook clients globally.
+You need to enforce the same encoding in every Outlook client.

-If you do not have the ADM file dedicated to Outlook version used by the users, you should download one.
-Please pick appropriate one from the list below:
+If you do not have the ADM file for the Outlook version used by your users, download it from the Microsoft download website:

-- Run Group Policy Editor.
-To do so, click "Run", type gpedit.msc in the box and click "Ok".
+- Open the Group Policy Editor.
+To do so, open the Run command box, type gpedit.msc and click OK.

 - Now, add the ADM file: expand User Configuration and right-click the Administrative Templates.
 From the drop-down menu, choose Add/Remove Templates (Fig. 1.).
 In the window that opens, click Add and point to the location of the ADM file downloaded in step 1.

 - Once the ADM file is added, the Administrative Templates list will include Microsoft Outlook.
 Go to Outlook Options > Mail Format > International Options and double-click Encoding for outgoing messages (Fig. 2.).